Now Reading: MariaDB Partners with GridGain to Boost AI and Data Performance

 svg

-“Hyperscalers and major data platform vendors offer integrated services across storage, analytics, and model infrastructure.
-MariaDB’s differentiation will likely depend on whether the combined platform can deliver operational speed and simplicity that organizations find easier to run than those larger stacks,” Kramer said.
+Additionally, the market remains competitive.
+Large cloud providers and data platform vendors already offer integrated solutions across storage, analytics, and AI.
+MariaDB’s success will depend on whether its new platform can deliver operational speed and simplicity that appeal to busy organizations looking for easy-to-manage data solutions.

 0 People voted this article.
 0 Upvotes - 0 Downvotes.